haydendonald/hdl-automation-nodered/README.md

 ## Coming soon
 Once this is at a stable state i'll be aiming to add the following to the project:
 - Dedicated function node(s) for the most used funtions

+## Known bugs
+- The "only reply to answerback" is not node specific, putting two in series causes a loopback